joescii/lift-ng/README.md

 #### Futures
 All of the examples thus far have assumed the value can be calculated quickly without expensive blocking or asynchronous calls.
-Since it is quite common to perform expensive operations or call APIs which return a `Future[T]`, it is important that **lift-ng** likewise supports returning an `LAFuture`.
+Since it is quite common to perform expensive operations or call APIs which return a `Future[T]`, it is important that **lift-ng** likewise supports returning a future.

 The same signatures for `jsonCall` are supported for futures: